Salaries in Germany: Employment laws and compensation trends

 Today it’s also becoming more and more common for companies to provide free lunch at least one day a week – especially in hybrid working companies who want to encourage employees to come into the office more often.

-Ravio’s data shows that 59% of employers in Germany offer office meals in some way – very similar to in France, where 57% of employers offer office meals.
+Ravio’s employee benefits benchmarking data shows that in 2025 63% of employers in Germany offer office meals.
+This is a slight increase compared to 2024, when 59% of employers offered office meals.

 There is no legal requirement for companies to support employees in Germany with the costs of commuting and business travel.